shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_3_dimensions.rst

    ⋆R = R^x \; ∂_y ⨯ ∂_z + R^y \; ∂_z ⨯ ∂_x + R^z \; ∂_x ⨯ ∂_y

 We could have written a covector in the same explicit manner.
-This notation is very conveniant when performing calculations in Cartan's framework as it permits to identify and organize terms for practical calculations by falling back to regular matrix multiplication.
+This notation is very convenient when performing calculations in Cartan's framework as it permits to identify and organize terms for practical calculations by falling back to regular matrix multiplication.